nurimba/q-postgres/README.md

 //and set a limit of maximum 10 idle clients const pool = qPostgres(config)

+try {
   // to run a query we can acquire a client from the pool,
-// run a query on the client, and then return the client to the pool const client = pool.connect()
+  // run a query on the client, and then return the client to the pool const client = await pool.connect()

-try {
   // Start transaction
   await client.startTransaction()